June 2020 Pennsylvania–New Jersey derecho: Meteorological history

 A mesoscale convective system that formed just outside of Oil City, Pennsylvania, began moving eastward across Lake Erie around 5:12 a.m.
 EDT on the morning of June 3, 2020.
 By 8:32 a.m.
 EDT, the storm system had moved into northwestern Pennsylvania, and the Storm Prediction Center (SPC) warned that as it progressed and encountered the warmer temperatures in the eastern part of the state, there was a greater threat of severe weather.
 The first reports of damaging winds emerged twenty minutes later.
 The SPC issued its first severe thunderstorm watch at 10:05 a.m.
 EDT, covering an area that stretched from 35 mi west-northwest of State College, Pennsylvania, and 30 mi southeast of Lakehurst, New Jersey, as well as 60 mi north and south.
 By 10:34 a.m.
 EDT, the squall line was moving into southeastern Pennsylvania, where the warm, humid temperatures would further destabilize the system.

 While there were few damaging wind gusts of 60 mph or more while the storm moved across western and central Pennsylvania in the morning, the storm intensified by noon.
-Significant wind damage began as the system entered Berks County, Pennsylvania, and continued through the Delaware Valley towards Ocean County, New Jersey.
+Significant wind damage began as the system entered Berks County, Pennsylvania, and continued through the Philadelphia metropolitan area towards Ocean County, New Jersey.
 The 83 mph wind gust measured in Berks was the strongest on record, surpassing the 82 mph gusts recorded during Hurricane Hazel.
 Social media footage from the storm showed funnel clouds in Philadelphia and hail in State College, Pennsylvania.
 The storm crossed the Delaware River around 12:30 p.m.
 EDT and reached Long Beach Island by 1:15 p.m.
 The derecho was most severe in Ocean County, New Jersey, where wind speeds were measured at 93 mph in Beach Haven and 92 mph in Surf City.
 By 2 p.m.
 EDT, the storm had moved off of the New Jersey coast.